0xPolygon/polygon-cli/doc/polycli_loadtest.md

       --private-key string                         The hex encoded private key that we'll use to sending transactions (default "42b6e34dc21598a807dc19d7784c71b2a7a01f6480dc6f58258f78e539f1a1fa")
       --rate-limit float                           An overall limit to the number of requests per second.
 Give a number less than zero to remove this limit all together (default 4)
   -n, --requests int                               Number of requests to perform for the benchmarking session.
 The default is to just perform a single request which usually leads to non-representative benchmarking results. (default 1)
-      --send-amount string                         The amount of wei that we'll send every transaction (default "0x38D7EA4C68000")
+      --seed int                                   A seed for generating random values and addresses (default 123456) --send-amount string                         The amount of wei that we'll send every transaction (default "0x38D7EA4C68000")
       --steady-state-tx-pool-size uint             Transaction Pool queue size which we use to either increase/decrease requests per second (default 1000)
       --summarize                                  Should we produce an execution summary after the load test has finished.
 If you're running a large loadtest, this can take a long time